50+ Active Directory Interview questions with answers

 Through GUI, please check this article https://www.yourcomputer.in/upgrade-active-directory-2012-to-2022/#gui-to-transfer-fsmo-roles

-9. How we can diagnose any issue related to ad replication?
+9. How can we diagnose any issue related to ad replication?

 Use tools like Repadmin and DCDiag to check replication status, review event logs, and verify network connectivity between domain controllers.